paladin-t/bitty/docs/documents/manual.md

 ### Asset

-Can be loaded by `Resources.load(...)`, only when Bitty Engine cannot determine specific sub asset type.
+Can be loaded by `Resources.load(...)`, only happens when Bitty Engine cannot determine specific sub asset type.

 ### Palette Asset